hlvlmh/honeytrap-cucumber/readme.md

 One was loathe...
 Too beholden to line
-Taking too far
+Taking too far.

 That's a no-no
 I've been played like that before
 From elated to down-low
-Hate best papered over
+Hate best papered over.

 Gold star rollin'
 To every limit, all known